-21 CONCLUSION prosecutors who regard themselves as purely advocates of the rights of the state, which they represent, and 468 thus seek to make the criminal law as effective a weapon as possible in securing convictions of persons whom they 469 adjudge to be guilty of a crime 93'.
-The above comment by the honorable Chief Judge strikes at the heart of the 470 matter.
-Criminal justice is a complex system, administered at all levels of government and shaped by a range of 471 actors.
-As such, other tiers and arms of government must be ready to play their part by providing the necessary 472 funding and making adequate provisions for manpower especially in agencies that are charged with investigations 473 and prosecution ??4 .Indeed, total commitment to ensuring justice delivery must be the avowed responsibility 474 475 of all prosecutors.
+crime^{93'}.
+The above comment by the honorable Chief Judge strikes at the heart of the matter.
+Criminal justice is a complex system, administered at all levels of government and shaped by a range of actors.
+As such, other tiers and arms of government must be ready to play their part by providing the necessary funding and making adequate provisions for manpower especially in agencies that are charged with investigations and prosecution94.Indeed, total commitment to ensuring iustice delivery must be the avowed responsibility of all prosecutors.
 Furthermore, the function of public prosecution requires highly developed professional skills.
-This objective can best be achieved by promoting continuity of service and broad experience in all phases of 476 the prosecution function ??5.
-The preamble in the latter resolution further stated that the essential role of the 477 public prosecutor also ensures security and liberty of thought of European society, no doubt a lofty ideal.
-This 478 is equally applicable to the nascent democracy in Nigeria.
-Thus, to accomplish this in the Nigerian criminal 479 justice system, the Code for Public Prosecutors should be a guide to assist in ensuring probity, sterling character 480 and moral rectitude with highest standard of professional To this end, the enactment of the CCP is a welcome 481 482 development and a necessity to an orderly development of the Nigerian criminal justice system.
+This objective can best be achieved by promoting continuity of service and broad experience in all phases of the prosecution function 95.
+To ensure high standard of professional skill in the conduct of criminal cases, the prosecutor must be exposed to training.
+The Guidelines on Role of Prosecutors adopted by the 8th United Nations Congress on Prevention of Crime & Treatment of Offenders96 as well as Recommendation No R (2000)19of Committee of Ministers of the Council of Europe on the Role of Public Prosecutors to member states both emphasise the importance of the role of prosecutors in criminal trials97.
+The preamble in the latter resolution further stated that the essential role of the public prosecutor also ensures security and liberty of thought of European society, no doubt a lofty ideal.
+This is equally applicable to the nascent democracy in Nigeria.
+Thus, to accomplish this in the Nigerian criminal justice system, the Code for Public Prosecutors should be a guide to assist in ensuring probity, sterling character and moral rectitude with highest standard of professional To this end, the enactment of the CCP is a prosecutors who regard themselves as purely advocates of the rights of the state, which they represent, and thus seek to make the criminal law as effective a weapon as possible in securing convictions of persons whom they adjudge to be guilty of a welcome development and a necessity to an orderly development of the Nigerian criminal justice system.